Greg-T8/Notebook/topics/concepts/html-css/index.md

 - Semantics is the practice of giving content meaning and structure by using the proper element.
 See [Semantics within HTML](https://boagworld.com/dev/semantic-code-what-why-how/)
 - Semantics describes the *value* of the content on the page, regardless of the style or appearance
 - Benefits of using semantics
-  - Enables computers, screen readers, search engines to adquatley read and understand content on a web page
+  - Enables computers, screen readers, search engines to adequately read and understand content on a web page
   - Semantic HTML is easier to manage and work with, as it shows clearly what each piece of content is about
 - Two elements, `<div>` and `<span>` don't actually hold any semantic value; they exist for styling purposes only